Sleep needs of babies and toddlers: Everything parents need to know

 Why is sleep so important for babies and toddlers?

-Especially in the first year of life, babies go through numerous developmental leaps and sleep regressions that significantly change and influence sleep.
-It is precisely these leaps and changes that can often turn nights into days for some or even several weeks.
-Nighttime waking phases are not uncommon during such leaps and sleep changes.
+Especially in the first year of life, babies go through numerous growth spurts and sleep setbacks that significantly change and affect their sleep.
+Such spurts and changes often turn nights into days for some or even several weeks.
+Nighttime waking phases are not uncommon during these spurts and sleep changes.
 During these phases, everything the child experiences and learns is processed in sleep.
-Sleep promotes the formation of new synaptic connections, which are crucial for growth and brain development.
-Healthy sleep is therefore essential for the physical and mental development of your child.
+Sleep promotes the formation of new nerve connections, which are crucial for the growth and development of the brain.
+Healthy sleep is therefore essential for your child's physical and mental growth.

-Sleep cycle and sleep phases in babies and toddlers
+Sleep cycle and sleep stages in babies and toddlers

-Babies and toddlers have a different sleep cycle than adults.
-They fall directly into REM sleep (Rapid Eye Movement), during which experiences are processed and new skills are consolidated.
-Many parents think their child sleeps restlessly because the eyes move during this phase and the child turns around a lot.
-But the child is not sleeping restlessly, but rather actively.
+Babies and toddlers have a different sleep cycle than grown-ups.
+They fall directly into REM sleep (Rapid Eye Movement), during which experiences are processed and new skills are strengthened.
+Many parents think their child sleeps restlessly because the eyes move in this phase and the child turns around a lot.
+But the child is not sleeping restlessly, rather actively.

-A sleep cycle in babies lasts about 30–45 minutes, with only about 10 minutes of sleep duration in the deep sleep phase, the so-called NonREM sleep.
-The rest of the cycle, the child sleeps in REM sleep, which shows how active your child's brain is during sleep.
+A sleep cycle in babies lasts about 30–45 minutes, with only about 10 minutes of deep sleep, the so-called NonREM sleep.
+The rest of the cycle the child sleeps in REM sleep, which shows how active your child's brain is during sleep.

 In the first year of life, babies spend about 50% of their sleep in the active REM phase.
 This is important because frequent waking and falling back asleep promotes the processing of experiences.
-The proportion of REM sleep decreases significantly in the first two years of life.
+The REM proportion decreases significantly in the first two years of life.
 Adults, for example, spend only about 20% of their total sleep in the REM phase.

 Are you wondering how to best put your baby to sleep?
-A low-stimulation sleep environment is crucial to enable good sleep for your baby or toddler.
-From the 4th month, your child's day-night rhythm develops.
-It is advisable to darken the room in time and to have as many naps as possible at home in a quiet environment.
-From this time on, your child can also produce the sleep hormone melatonin, which promotes good and pleasant sleep.
-The production of this hormone starts as soon as it is dark.
-Of course, small string lights or night lights for nursing, etc., are completely fine.
+A calm sleeping environment is crucial to allow your baby or toddler to have good rest.
+From the fourth month onward, your child's day-night rhythm develops.
+It is advisable to darken the room in good time and to have as many naps as possible at home in a quiet setting.
+From this time, your child can also produce the sleep hormone melatonin, which promotes good and pleasant sleep.
+The production of this hormone begins as soon as it is dark.
+Of course, small string lights or nursing lights, etc., are perfectly fine.

-More expert tips on the topic of baby sleep can be found in the article “Safe Baby Sleep – What is Important?” and “Baby Sleeping Bag: What Should You Wear Underneath?”.
+More expert tips on the topic of baby sleep can be found in the article “Safe Baby Sleep – What Is Important?” and “Baby Sleeping Bag: What Should Be Worn Underneath?”.

-Rituals are especially important for babies and toddlers as they provide predictability and security.
-A consistent bedtime ritual, such as putting on pajamas or playing a Musical Soft Toy, can help your child prepare for sleep.
+Rituals are especially important for babies and toddlers because they provide predictability and security.
+A fixed bedtime ritual, such as putting on pajamas or playing a Musical Soft Toy, can help your child prepare for sleep.
 Such bedtime rituals should be established from the 4th month and can be kept short and simple until the 18th month of life.

 The "filled bonding tank": Why emotional closeness is important

-A "filled attachment tank" is essential for good sleep.
+A "filled bond tank" is essential for good sleep.
 This refers to the emotional, social, and physical reservoir of care and security that your child builds through the relationship with you.
-A well-filled attachment tank means that your child feels safe, loved, and secure, which is so important for emotional and social development.
-If the attachment tank is empty, it can happen that the child is insecure and anxious.
+A well-filled bond tank means that your child feels safe, loved, and secure, which is so important for emotional and social development.
+If the bond tank is empty, the child may become insecure and fearful.

-When babies cry, they signal a need that must be recognized and satisfied.
-Whether it is hunger, or simply the desire for closeness.
-When we hold our child in our arms when they cry, bonding and a close relationship are created, which are essential for the formation and strengthening of (primal) trust and security.
+When babies cry, they signal a need that must be recognized and met.
+Whether it is hunger or simply the desire for closeness.
+When we hold our child in our arms as they cry, a bond and a close relationship are formed, which is essential for the development and strengthening of (primal) trust and security.

-In addition to all these things, a good daily structure is also a top priority for good baby and toddler sleep.
-Structures, rituals, sleep environment, and sleep hygiene factors must be in place.
+Alongside all these things, a good daily routine is also of utmost importance for good baby and toddler sleep.
+Structures, rituals, sleeping environment, and sleep hygiene factors must be in place.

 Pay attention to your child's awake times between naps and regularly offer opportunities for sleep.